Professional Development Point (PDP) Eligibility

 If DESE receives several complaints about a provider, the Department may consider removing the provider from the registry.

 How do I know if a PD provider is approved to issue PDPs?

-PDPs may be awarded by — or under the auspices of — ESE, school districts, or educational collaboratives.
-All other professional development providers are required to register as a provider with ESE.
+PDPs may be awarded by — or under the auspices of — DESE, school districts, or educational collaboratives.
+All other professional development providers are required to register as a provider with DESE.
 Educators can search for PDP Providers that are approved by DESE through the searchable PD Provider Registry.